Why Is My Water Bill So High? Hidden Leaks & Other Possible Reasons

 Check Your Pipes for Signs of Damage

 Take a good look at all the pipes you can see, especially around connections and joints where leaks like to hide.
 Check your faucet gaskets and pipe fittings for any signs of wear and tear.
-Don’t forget to look up, water stains or weird discoloration on your ceilings and walls could mean a hidden leak.
+Don’t forget to look up — water stains or weird discoloration on your ceilings and walls could mean a hidden leak.
 And keep your ears open around toilets.
 Even a faint running sound could be a clue that you’re losing gallons of water every day.

 Understanding Your Water Usage History

 Your water bill can tell you a story if you know how to read it.
 Pull out your old bills from the same time of year and compare them to what you’re paying now.
 See if you can spot any big jumps that don’t make sense.
 Think about any changes in your home that might be bumping up your water use, like a new washing machine or an extra person living with you.
-And don’t forget about seasonal stuff, like watering your garden or filling up the pool all of these can explain a temporary spike in your bill.
+And don’t forget about seasonal stuff — like watering your garden or filling up the pool — all of these can explain a temporary spike in your bill.

-Frequently Asked Questions About High Water Bills
+Frequently Asked Questions

 Why is my water bill so high all of a sudden?